Program evaluation and review technique: History

-Ten years after the introduction of PERT in 1958 the American librarian Maribeth Brennan published a selected bibliography with about 150 publications on PERT and CPM, which had been published between 1958 and 1968.
-The origin and development was summarized as follows:
+Ten years after the introduction of PERT, the American librarian Maribeth Brennan compiled a selected bibliography with about 150 publications on PERT and CPM, all published between 1958 and 1968.

 For the subdivision of work units in PERT another tool was developed: the Work Breakdown Structure.
-The Work Breakdown Structure provides "a framework for complete networking, the Work Breakdown Structure was formally introduced as the first item of analysis in carrying out basic PERT/COST."
+The Work Breakdown Structure provides "a framework for complete networking, the Work Breakdown Structure was formally introduced as the first item of analysis in carrying out basic PERT/CPM."

 Terminology

 Events and activities

 In a PERT diagram, the main building block is the event, with connections to its known predecessor events and successor events.